limdah/AI-assignment/README.md

 3. Set the OpenRouter API key:

    The project uses an LLM agent via OpenRouter, so an API key is required.
+In the terminal, run the following commands:

    **export OPENROUTER_API_KEY="YOUR_API_KEY_HERE"**